bacataBorisov/ExtasyCompleteNavigation/README.md

 Once the waypoint has been de-selected as target the view will disappear as well as the small green arrow and the position on the map, returning to the original view.

+## **Documentation**

+This is a navigation application project, featuring modular MVVM architecture.
+For a detailed look at the project's structure, refer to the [Software Architecture Diagram](https://github.com/bacataBorisov/ExtasyCompleteNavigation/blob/main/ExtasyCompleteNavigation/Docs/ExtasyCompleteNavigation-SA-Diagram.pdf).

 ## **Authors and Acknowledgment**

 ExtasyCompleteNavigation was created by **[Vasil Borisov](https://github.com/bacataBorisov)**.